Backup158/DarktideBetterDescriptionsUwuify/README.md

    ```-- create_template("t``` --> ```create_template("t```

+   I've hosted a version of this file with the following changes on my [Mod Edits](https://github.com/Backup158/Darktide-Mod-Edits/blob/main/EnhancedDescriptionsv2_TALENTS_edit.lua) GitHub page

    3.1.
 Clear out the random comments in the middle of lines which break the syntax

    Search for them using ```", --``` then remove them by hand